Tourist tax in Greece A complete guide

 Is there a tourist tax in Greece?

-In 2025, the tax rates increase further.
-Additionally, tourists arriving by cruise ship must pay an entrance fee of €20 per person when visiting Santorini or Mykonos, while visits to other destinations, including Athens and Crete, incur a daily fee of €5.
+In 2025, the tax rates were increased.
+Additionally, cruise ship passengers are now charged: €20 per person when visiting Santorini or Mykonos, €5 per person per day when visiting other destinations, including Athens and Crete.

 For tourists